Chemical Engineering Courses (CHE)

 Provides an understanding of strategies, methods, capabilities and limitations of computer simulation as it pertains to the modeling and simulation of soft materials at the nanoscale.
 The course consists of lectures and hands-on, interactive simulation labs using research codes and commercial codes.
 Ab initio, molecular dynamics, Monte Carlo and mesoscale methods.
 CourseProfile (ATLAS)

-CHE 558 (MATSCIE 558) (Macro 558).
+CHE 558 (MATSCIE 558) (MACROMOL 558).
 Foundations of Nanotechnology

-Prerequisite: Senior or graduate standing.
+Advisory Prerequisite: Senior or graduate standing.
+Enforced Prerequisite: None.
 (3 credits)

 The focus of this course is on the scientific foundations of nanotechnology.
 The effects of nanoscale dimensions on optical, electrical, and mechanical properties are explained based on atomistic properties and related to applications in electronics, optics, structural materials and medicine.
 Projects and discussions include startup technological assessment and societal implications of the nanotechnology revolution.
 CourseProfile (ATLAS)